IrfanSayeed/School_District_Analysis/README.md

 ![Scores_By_Type](https://user-images.githubusercontent.com/89538802/134690305-2cd896c0-7b6c-4439-ad31-4ba1040885fb.png)

 ## **Summary:**

+In this analysis we removed all the values for the “Ninth Grade” students at Thomas High School.
+We did a summary for the scores of each school in math and reading.
+The Binning of the schools according to "Budget" and "school size", and to top it all of we formated the dataframe to make the values more presentable.

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.